 “Jane, please come to the door.”
 Bingley shouted, attempting to turn the doorknob.
 “Please, someone come and let me in.”

 A snarling male’s voice was heard from inside.
 “I told you to leave and not return.
 You are not welcome on my estate.”

 “Mr Collins, I insist you allow me to speak with my betrothed.”

 “You are no longer betrothed.
 Did you not hear me when I informed you earlier?
+My cousin is under my protection and I deem you unfit to care for her.
 Now, leave, or I will use my guns to remove you from my doorstep.”